Mario-aj/custom-hooks/CONTRIBUTING.md

 ### Push the changes

-1. `git add --all && git commit -m "My message"` (replacing My message with a commit message to stage and commit your changes.
+1. `git add --all && git commit -m "My message"` (replacing My message with a commit message to stage and commit your changes).
 2. `git push origin type/the-name-of-branch` to send your changes to the remote repo.
 3. Go to the `custom-hooks` repo and you should see recently pushed branches.
 4. Follow GitHub's instructions to open your branch.